MTVQA: Benchmarking Multilingual Text-Centric Visual Question Answering: Introduction

 In this work, to answer the question above, we establish MTVQA, a novel and high-quality multilingual TEC-VQA benchmark, where all images are collected from real-world and meticulously annotated by human experts in nine languages: Arabic~(AR), Korean~(KO), Japanese~(JA), Thai~(TH), Vietnamese~(VI), Russian~(RU), French~(FR), German~(DE), and Italian~(IT).
-More concretely, to ensure the visual-textual alignment at most, the annotation process follows the raise-then-correct paradigm, where a group of human annotators raises several distinct questions, ranging from simple content extraction to text-related reasoning, and subsequently provides answers.
-These QA pairs are then double-checked by another group to ensure accuracy and consistency.
-Consequently, as illustrated in Fig.~\ref{fig:leng_statistics}, 6,678 training images and 21,829 question-answer pairs, as well as 2,116 test images and 6,778 question-answer pairs are obtained, covering several fine-grained scenarios, such as menus, logos, maps, bills, PPTs, research papers, and \textit{etc}.
-To our best knowledge, MTVQA is the first TEC-VQA dataset to provide native human annotations for multilingual text-rich scenarios, especially for low-source languages.
-Furthermore, we investigate recent representative MLLMs, including GPT-4V, Gemini, QwenVL \textit{etc}., by juxtaposing experimental results regarding their performance on our newly proposed MTVQA.
-Both for general MLLMs and document-focused ones, the results unequivocally demonstrate that opportunities for improvement persist within these MLLMs when applied in multilingual text-rich scenarios.
+More concretely, to ensure the visual-textual alignment at most, the annotation process follows the maker-checker paradigm, where a group of human annotators raises several distinct questions, ranging from simple content extraction to text-related reasoning, and subsequently provides answers.
+Another group then double-checks these QA pairs to ensure accuracy and consistency.
+Consequently, as illustrated in Fig.~\ref{fig:data_distribution}, 6,678 training images and 21,829 question-answer pairs, as well as 2,116 test images and 6,778 question-answer pairs are obtained, covering more than 20 fine-grained scenarios from both documents and natural scenes, such as menus, logos, maps, bills, PPTs, research papers, and \textit{etc}.
+To our knowledge, MTVQA is the first TEC-VQA dataset to provide native human annotations for multilingual text-rich scenarios, especially for low-resource languages.